Simone Biles: 2015

 Biles, along with Douglas, Dowell, Kocian, Nichols, Raisman, and Skinner, was selected to represent the United States at the 2015 World Artistic Gymnastics Championships in Glasgow, Scotland.
 Biles once again qualified in first place in the all-around, vault, beam, and floor finals.
 Her uneven bars score would have qualified her in eighth place in that final as well, but she was excluded, as per the rules, after teammates Kocian and Douglas qualified ahead of her.
 In team finals, she helped the United States team win their third consecutive gold medal at a World Championships event.
 During the all-around final, Biles performed below her usual standard, taking a large hop on the vault, landing out of bounds on floor (which she stated was a first), and grasping the beam to prevent a fall.
 However, her final score of 60.399 was more than enough to secure the title with her largest margin of victory yet (over a point ahead of silver medalist Gabby Douglas and bronze medalist Larisa Iordache).
 With that victory, Biles became the first woman to win three consecutive all-around titles in World Gymnastics Championships history.
 During day one of event finals, Biles competed on vault, taking bronze behind Maria Paseka (RUS) and Hong Un Jong (PRK).
-On day two, she competed on balance beam and floor exercise, retaining her world title on both events by large margins.
-This brought Biles's total World Championships medal count to 14, the most for any American, and total gold medal count to ten, the most for any woman in World Championships history.
+On day two, she competed on the balance beam and floor exercise, retaining her world title in both events by large margins.
+This brought Biles's total World Championships medal count to 14, the most for any American, and total gold medal count to 10, the most for any woman in World Championships history.